strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 Strapi:

 - Automatically detects migration files,
-- runs each new migration file 1 time in alphanumerical order at the next startup,
+- runs each new migration file one time in alphanumeric order at the next startup,
 - runs migrations before the database tables are synchronized with the content-types schemas.

 ::: warning